-20A: 9V battery wedge between motors
+21A: 9V battery wedge between motors

-Step 21 - Checking Herbie Operation!:
+Step 22 - Checking Herbie Operation:

 Pretty simple.
-Turn on and HOLD onto your Herbie and shine a flashlight or IR remote into one of the eyes.
+Turn on and HOLD onto your Herbie and shine a flashlight into one of the eyes.
 One motor should speed up, and the other slow down.
 Do it for the other eye.
 Similar results?
 Good!
 No?
 Uh oh... time to make sure you've got all your connections soldered, and the chip is in right.

 Put it down on the floor.
 Does it promptly run towards the brightest thing in the room (and we don't mean you with your radiant personality)?
 Good.
 Does it spin around in very tight circles?
 Oh.
 Bet you installed one motor in backwards.
-Remember, white dots go forward!
+Remember, plus signs go forward!

 Does it do lazy loops?
-You may have one motor receiving power, or one tire rubbing on the motor, or the motor alignment isn't quite right.
+You may have one motor receiving power, or the motor alignment isn't guite right.
 Poor alignment will make it hard for Herbie to steer towards light!